Repairs of the Biceps and Triceps Tendons

 Medically reviewed by Drugs.com.
 Last updated on Mar 5, 2023.

 WHAT YOU NEED TO KNOW:

 Repair of the biceps and triceps tendons is surgery to repair a torn biceps or triceps tendon in your upper arm.
 Tendons connect muscles to bones and help your limbs move.
 A partial or full tear usually happens after an injury.

 The week before your surgery:

-- You may need to have blood tests, an electrocardiogram (ECG), chest x-ray, and other tests.
-Ask your caregiver for more information about these tests.
-Write down the date, time, and location of each test.
+- You may need blood tests, an EKG, or chest x-ray before your surgery.
+Write down the date, time, and location for each test.